Military history: Military Revolution

-The Military Revolution is a conceptual schema for explaining the transformation of European military strategy, tactics and technology in the early modern period.
+The Military Revolution is a conceptual schema for explaining the transformation of European military strategy, tactics, and technology in the early modern period.
 The argument is that dramatic advances in technology, government finance, and public administration transformed and modernized European armies, tactics, and logistics.
-Since warfare was so central to the European state, the transformation had a major impact on modernizing government bureaucracies, taxation, and the national economy.
-The concept was introduced by Michael Roberts in the 1950s as he focused on Sweden 1560–1660.
-Roberts emphasized the introduction of muskets that could not be aimed at small targets, but could be very effective when fired in volleys by three ranks of infantry soldiers, with one firing while the other two ranks reloaded.
+Since warfare was so central to the European state, the transformation had a major impact on the modernization of government bureaucracies, taxation, and the national economy.

+The concept was introduced by Michael Roberts in the 1950s, as he focused on the Swedish Empire, 1560–1660.
+Roberts emphasized the introduction of muskets that could not be aimed at small targets but could be very effective when fired in volleys by three ranks of infantry, with one rank firing while the other two reloaded.
 All three ranks march forward to demolish the enemy.
-The infantry now had the firepower that had been reserved to the artillery, and had mobility that could rapidly advance in the battlefield, which the artillery lacked.
+The infantry now had the firepower previously reserved for the artillery and the mobility to advance rapidly on the battlefield, which the artillery lacked.
 The infantry thereby surpassed the artillery in tactical maneuvering on the battlefield.
-Roberts linked these advances with larger historical consequences, arguing that innovations in tactics, drill and doctrine by the Dutch and Swedes 1560–1660 led to a need for more and better trained troops and thus for permanent forces (standing armies).
+Roberts linked these advances to broader historical consequences, arguing that innovations in tactics, drill, and doctrine by the Dutch and Swedes, 1560–1660, led to a need for more and better-trained troops, and thus for permanent forces (standing armies).
 Armies grew much larger and more expensive.
-These changes in turn had major political consequences in the level of administrative support and the supply of money, men and provisions, producing new financial demands and the creation of new governmental institutions.
+These changes, in turn, had major political consequences for the level of administrative support and the supply of money, men, and provisions, producing new financial demands and the creation of new governmental institutions.
 "Thus, argued Roberts, the modern art of war made possible—and necessary—the creation of the modern state".

-In the 1990s the concept was modified and extended by Geoffrey Parker, who argued that developments in fortification and siege warfare caused the revolution.
-The concept of a military revolution based upon technology has given way to models based more on a slow evolution in which technology plays a minor role to organization, command and control, logistics and in general non-material improvements.
-The revolutionary nature of these changes was only visible after a long evolution that handed Europe a predominant place in warfare, a place that the industrial revolution would confirm.
+In the 1990s, the concept was modified and extended by Geoffrey Parker, who argued that developments in fortification and siege warfare caused the revolution.
+The concept of a military revolution based on technology has given way to models based more on slow evolution, in which technology plays a minor role in organization, command and control, logistics, and, in general, non-material improvements.
+The revolutionary nature of these changes was only apparent after a long evolution that gave Europe a dominant role in warfare, a role that the Industrial Revolution would confirm.

 The concept of a military revolution in the sixteenth and seventeenth centuries has received a mixed reception among historians.
-Noted military historians Michael Duffy and Jeremy Black have strongly criticised it as misleading, exaggerated and simplistic.
+Noted military historians Michael Duffy and Jeremy Black have strongly criticised it as misleading, exaggerated, and simplistic.